 1. How many years experience do you have as a photographer?

 I have been shooting weddings since 2009.
-I started out as a second photographer to other professionals in the industry (and still offer to second shoot for photographers a few times a year just to learn some new things!).
-So the 2017 season will be my 9th wedding season (wow time flies!).
-I’ve probably shot over 200 weddings.
+I started out as a second shooter to other professional photographers in the industry (and still second shoot for photographers as much as I can to learn some new things).
+So the 2018 season will be my 9th wedding season (wow time flies)!!

 2. What percentage of your photography business is dedicated to weddings?